CanonEnsemble/Hyperbolic-Chern-Numebrs/README.md

 # Hyperbolic-Chern-Numbers
-Computes the Chern numbers of the hyperbolic Haldane model
+Computes the Chern numbers of the hyperbolic Haldane model for each irreducible representation (irrep).